GeoTsak314/fastapi_3/export_app/README.md

 You can upload your own database file as input (in `.json`, `.csv`, or `.txt` format) and export it to any supported format.
 The conversion happens automatically.

+You can also use the `/import-online-db` GET endpoint to fetch data from remote SQLite or MySQL databases.

 ---